nihaljn/3D-Pose-Estimation/docs/index.md

 In addition to training the model on the training data using our method, we can also train the model on the test data at test time to achieve enhanced performance on the test examples of interest.
 This is possible because our method does not rely on ground-truth labels for lifting 2D poses to 3D.
 Surely, this enhanced performance would be limited to the test data at hand and wouldn't generalize to other unseen examples.
 Nevertheless, we show in our experiments that we can achieve really good performance on the test set examples in the datasets we use.

+#### *Aside: Towards Sequence Modeling*

+So far we have only discussed single-frame models for 3D pose estimation.
+Current state-of-the-art methods such as [5] use multi-frame sequence models that leverage temporality to achieve enhanced performance on 3D pose estimation.
+Taking inspiration from these methods and leveraging the video feed data available in the datasets used by us, we attempted at performing 3D pose estimation using 2D pose sequences as input.
+Concretely, our sequence model takes a sequence of 2D poses as input and produces a sequence of 3D poses as output.

+Since transformer models [] have shown amazing performance in sequence modeling tasks, we attempt to use a transformer-based model for our problem.
+Our sequence model embeds each frame in a sequence of 2D poses to an embedding space.
+Then a transformer encoder encodes these embeddings using multi-head self-attention to produce embeddings which are processed by a decoder block (not transformer based) to obtain a sequence of 3D poses.
+Just like the model above, we can train this sequence model using the loss function and method proposed above.
+For exact details of this model architecture, please refer our code.

+While we show preliminary results on these experiments, due to time constraints, we do not tune this model or experiment with it rigorously.
+We leave further experimentation in this direction for our future steps.

 ### Why does it make sense?
 How does it relate to prior work?

 Our approach is based on the simple idea that multiple 2D views can be obtained from a single 3D view.
 We assume that if the model can learn to predict consistent multiview 3D poses of the same scene independently, then it will have learned to lift 2D poses to 3D in general.